gescholt/Globtim.jl/README.md

 - [ ] fix the tests
 - [ ] build the documentation
 - [ ] reduce the dependencies
+- [ ] return what center is used in the output (for each critical point)
+- [ ] if the L2-norm is not uniform on every cube, we might choose where to re-run.

 The function `run_parameter_sweep` should take the `p_true`, `p_center` a tolerance as input?